Strongly correlated superfluid order parameters from dc Josephson supercurrents: Abstract

 \section{Abstract}

-The dc Josephson effect provides a formidable phase-sensitive tool for investigating superfluid order parameters.
-We report on the observation of dc Josephson supercurrents in strongly interacting fermionic superfluids across a tunnelling barrier in the absence of any applied chemical potential difference.
-For sufficiently strong barriers, we directly reveal a sinusoidal current-phase relation, in agreement with Josephson's seminal prediction.
-We map out the supercurrent and its breakdown as a function of the junction parameters, thereby extracting the Josephson critical current behaviour.
-By comparing our results with a simple analytic model, we determine the pair condensed fraction throughout the BCS-BEC interaction crossover, which is found in agreement with numerical simulations, establishing an explicit connection between the critical current and the microscopic properties of the superfluid.
-Our work demonstrates the effectiveness of coherent Josephson transport for pinning down superfluid order parameters, with great promise towards applications in diverse atomic systems, even with strong correlations.
+The dc Josephson effect provides a powerful phase-sensitive tool for investigating superfluid order parameters.
+We report on the observation of dc Josephson supercurrents in strongly interacting fermionic superfluids across a tunnelling barrier in the absence of any applied potential difference.
+For sufficiently strong barriers, we observe a sinusoidal current-phase relation, in agreement with Josephson's seminal prediction.
+We map out the zero-resistance state and its breakdown as a function of junction parameters, extracting the Josephson critical current behaviour.
+By comparing our results with an analytic model, we determine the pair condensate fraction throughout the Bardeen-Cooper-Schrieffer -- Bose-Einstein condensation crossover.
+Our work suggests that coherent Josephson transport may be used to pin down superfluid order parameters in diverse atomic systems, even in the presence of strong correlations.

 When two superfluids or superconductors are weakly coupled through an insulating potential barrier, a dissipationless current $I_s$ can flow from one to the other, sustained merely by the relative phase difference $\varphi$ between the two order parameters \cite{Josephson1962,Anderson1964}.
 This phenomenon, known as the dc Josephson effect \cite{Josephson1962,Likharev1979}, represents a paradigmatic manifestation of the macroscopic quantum phase coherence of any condensed state, and it is at the basis of remarkable applications \cite{Jaklevic1964,BaroneBook,Sato2011,Datta1997}, e.g.~in the field of metrology for high-precision measurements \cite{Popel1992,Clarke2004}.
 A distinctive feature of any Josephson junction is the link between the supercurrent $I_s$ and $\varphi$, namely the current-phase relation $I_s(\varphi)$ and, associated with it, the existence of a maximum current $I_c$.
 For barriers with sufficiently low transmission as those originally considered by Josephson \cite{Josephson1962}, where the tunnelling process can be treated as a perturbation, a simple sinusoidal current-phase relation $I_s(\varphi) = I_c \sin(\varphi)$ holds \cite{Anderson1964,Bloch1970}.
 An externally imposed current $I_\mathrm{ext}$ can flow without establishing any potential drop across the junction only if $\vert I_\mathrm{ext} \vert \leq I_c$, where $I_c$ is the Josephson critical current.
 The most striking signature of $I_c$ is therefore contained in the current-potential characteristic \cite{Tinkham,Anderson1969}.
 Such $I$-$V$ curve is routinely measured in current-biased superconducting Josephson junctions (SJJs), where a zero-voltage branch (the so-called dc branch) at $|I_\mathrm{ext}| \leq I_c$ can be clearly distinguished from a resistive finite-voltage branch at $|I_\mathrm{ext}| > I_c$.
 Acting as a precise interferometric probe, Josephson supercurrents offer a unique tool to disclose the nature and the symmetry of superfluid or superconducting order parameters, e.g.~the $d$-wave pairing symmetry in cuprate superconductors \cite{VanHarlingen1995,Tsuei2000}, and may become fundamental in the quest for Majorana bound states hosted by topological superconducting wires \cite{Kitaev2001,Jiang2011}.